Universal Speaker Embedding Free Target Speaker Extraction and Personal Voice Activity Detection

-Table~\ref{tab:abl_single_sparselibrimix} presents the ablation study results on the SparseLibriMix dataset, comparing the USEF-TP model with single-task models containing only PVAD (Only PVAD) or only TSE (Only TSE) across different overlap ratios (0\%, 20\%, and 40\%).
-The USEF-TP model outperforms the Only PVAD model in ACC, F1, Precision, and Recall across all overlap ratios, indicating that the joint model USEF-TP achieves better overall performance in the PVAD task, with notably stable performance at higher overlap ratios (40\%).
-Additionally, the USEF-TP model achieves significantly lower DER, MI, FA, and CF scores across all overlap ratios, especially in DER at an overlap ratio of 0\% (DER: 8.07\% vs. 18.58\%).
+Table~\ref{tab:abl_single_sparselibrimix} presents the {comparison} results on the SparseLibriMix dataset, comparing the USEF-TP model with single-task models containing USEF-TP and SEB-TP (Only PVAD) or USEF-TP and SEB-TP (Only TSE) across different overlap ratios (0\%, 20\%, and 40\%).
+The USEF-TP and SEB-TP models outperform the Only PVAD models in ACC, F1, Precision, and Recall across all overlap ratios, indicating that the joint model USEF-TP achieves better overall performance in the PVAD task, with notably stable performance at higher overlap ratios (40\%).
+Additionally, the USEF-TP model achieves significantly lower DER, MI, FA, and CF scores across all overlap ratios, especially in DER at an overlap ratio of 0\% (DER: 8.33\% vs. 21.22\%).
 It suggests that multi-task joint training can significantly enhance PVAD performance under sparse overlap conditions.
 By comparing the experimental results of USEF-TP and SEB-TP, we observe that USEF-TP achieves significant improvements in both F1 score and DER across different overlap ratios, with a notable improvement in Recall (overlap ration 0\% : 0.962 vs. 0.810).
 This demonstrates that adopting the speaker-embedding-free framework enhances the model’s performance in the PVAD task.

 The USEF-TP model achieves higher SDRi and SI-SDRi scores than the Only TSE model, with the largest gap observed at 0\% overlap (SDRi: 20.39 dB vs. 19.62 dB, SI-SDRi: 19.78 dB vs. 19.05 dB).